bendzsalucus/FascinatingPythonProblems/BankAccount/BankAccount.md

 - **KasasaPlayAccount**
 - **KasasaCashBackAccount**

+*Hint: May be a good place for inheritance in here: hint, hint.

 #### **How to Generate Classes Using AI**
 1. **Provide the AI Tool with Information**:
    - Give the tool the details about the account type (minimum deposit, rewards, etc.).